Understanding Cirrhosis of the Liver

 Excessive drinking almost inevitably causes some liver damage, but it does not always lead to cirrhosis.
 Some people who drink heavily develop alcoholic hepatitis, an inflammation of the liver that can last a week or two, producing symptoms of nausea, fever, loss of appetite, jaundice, and confusion.
 Over time, the condition can also lead to cirrhosis.
 Even light drinkers who go on a bender for several days can develop a condition known as fatty liver, caused when cells of the liver become swollen with accumulated fat and water.
 This condition can cause pain or tenderness in the liver and abnormalities in other liver functions.
 Fatty liver can also result from diabetes, elevated cholesterol, obesity, and severe malnutrition.

 Another frequent cause of cirrhosis is viral hepatitis, a general term meaning inflammation of the liver because of a viral infection.
-Of the various forms of this disease, only two, hepatitis B and hepatitis C, are likely to result in cirrhosis.
+Of the various forms of this disease, only two, hepatitis B and hepatitis C, are likely t ocause chronic infection which can lead to scarring and cirrhosis.
 Scarring usually occurs after hepatitis has become chronic (lasting six months or more).
 The symptoms may be so mild at first that patients with chronic hepatitis do not even realize their livers are scarring.
 Meanwhile, the damage continues, perhaps resulting in a serious case of cirrhosis later in life.
 Therefore, it is important for people with hepatitis to have regular medical checkups, especially since hepatitis can be treated and, in some cases, cured.
 And because hepatitis is contagious, family members of an infected person should also be tested.